lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 It comprises a SCHC Fragment Header and a SCHC Fragment Payload.
 In addition, the last SCHC Fragment carries as many padding bits as needed to fill up an L2 Word.
 The SCHC Fragment Payload carries a subset of the SCHC Packet.
-The SCHC Fragment is the data unit passed on to the L2 for transmission (L2 Protocol Data Unit, or L2PDU).
+The SCHC Fragment is the data unit passed on to the L2 for transmission.

 ~~~~
 +-----------------+-----------------------+~~~~~~~~~~~~~~~~~~~~~